dpopchev/linux-xxkb/README.md

-# linux-xxkbc
+# linux-xxkb

-Configuration to distribute for `xxkbc`.
+Configuration to distribute for `xxkb`.

 ## Quickstart